Skip to content

 Things not to Do:

-• Don’t go there by car as you will have to pay for a parking lot which will cost you at least $20 for an hour.
+• Don’t go there by car.
+You will have to pay for a parking lot, which will cost you at least $20 an hour.

-• Don’t overuse compliments; most New Zealand people get embarrassed by this type of talk.
+• Don’t overuse compliments; most New Zealanders get embarrassed by this talk.

-• Don’t walk around anywhere in New Zealand without holding your bottle of water, as it’s important to be hydrated in this hemisphere climate.
+• Don’t walk around anywhere in New Zealand without holding your bottle of water, as it’s essential to hydrate in this hemisphere’s climate.

-Pro Tip: If you want to add an enthralling experience to your tour, why not try something like scuba diving or kayaking.
-It will not be too affordable, but it will certainly deserve every penny.
+Pro Tip: Try scuba diving or kayaking to add an enthralling experience to your tour.
+It may not be affordable, but it will undoubtedly be worth every penny.

 Visit the Tallest Tower in the Southern Hemisphere: Sky Tower